IVF Cost in Ohio: What to Expect in 2026

 Columbus, Ohio

-Columbus is Ohio's largest city and home to Ohio State University's Wexner Medical Center fertility program.
+Columbus is Ohio's largest city and home to several established fertility programs.
 IVF in Columbus typically runs $11,000–$17,000 per cycle for the base procedure.
-The presence of a large academic medical center keeps pricing competitive, and the OSU program is among the most cited in the state for both access and outcomes.
+The presence of large academic medical centers keeps pricing competitive.
 With Ohio's mandate, many Columbus-area patients with qualifying employer insurance pay well below the sticker price.

 Cleveland, Ohio

-Cleveland is home to Cleveland Clinic, one of the most recognized fertility programs in the country.
-Cleveland Clinic's Reproductive Endocrinology department consistently appears in SART data with strong metrics.
+Cleveland has some of the most recognized fertility programs in the country, consistently appearing in SART data with strong metrics.
 Base IVF costs in Cleveland are similar to Columbus at $11,000–$17,000 per cycle.
 Cleveland's competitive market — with several clinic options — gives patients flexibility to compare pricing and protocols before committing.

 Cincinnati, Ohio

 Cincinnati's IVF market tends to price slightly below Columbus and Cleveland, with base costs running $10,000–$16,500 per cycle.
-The University of Cincinnati affiliate program is a well-established option.
+Cincinnati has well-established fertility program options.
 Cincinnati patients benefit from Ohio's insurance mandate just like elsewhere in the state, but should confirm their specific plan covers their chosen clinic before proceeding.

 Ohio vs. national average